viamrobotics/docs/docs/installation/manage/_index.md

 ### Run from the command line

-When running `viam-server` manually on the command line, you can use the following commands to manage the process.
+When running `viam-server` on the command line, you can use the following commands to manage the process.
 If `viam-server` is already running as a system service, be sure to stop the service first before using these commands.

 #### Start